Savvas-S/New_CodingChallenge/README.md

 ## Setup the environment

-The best approach is to [duplicate](https://help.github.com/articles/duplicating-a-repository/) this repository to your personal Github account and commit changes there in meaningful, well-described chunks.
+Create a new branch from 'master' named with your full name as "FirstLast".
+Commit your changes there in meaningful, well-described chunks.
-Please mark your new repository as **private** (duplicating the repo in GitHub instead of forking it will allow you to mark it as a private repository).
+Please do not commit back to master.

 ## Part 1 - Refactoring
 Refactor the given code.